bibanon/android-development-codex/Devices/Other-Devices/HTC-HD2/HTC-HD2.md

 * It's not adequately explained how to flash a new radio...
 * finish up the ClockworkMod recovery guide, how to install to MAGLDR
 * Make guide to variants and how to identify them
-* Stock is SPL/OSPL, HSPL is the engineering SPL
-* Suck in guide to NativeSD, it's very unclear even at the source
+* Suck in guide to NativeSD and finish NativeSD Boot switch app guide, it's very unclear even at the source
 * Suck in single SDCard guide
 * The Accessories guide sucks
 * Add guide to Debian Linux on HD2
 * Create a "Credits" section with all the names of the people whose work was used in this guide...
-* Finish NativeSD Boot switch app guide